IlikeChooros/Micromaze/README.md

 Micromaze is a game in which u are forced to solve mazes, by playing as a cube in a maze and trying to get to the exit as fast as possible.
 By getting to the exit you will get information of your performance with valid opinion about your abblities in maze solving.

-Has customizable settings, in which you can set to your liking: spawn point and maze size.
+Has customizable settings, in which you can set to your liking: spawn point, maze size and generation depth.

 This game was made for esp32 with: display tft lcd 240x320 ILI9341 and PS2 thumbstick.